Your Biggest Compliance Risk Is the One You Don’t See Coming

 Failure to complete a Security Risk Assessment is one of the most common findings in federal enforcement actions.
 If a breach, complaint, or audit occurs, you may face penalties and be required to complete one under a corrective action plan.

-Is a Security Risk Assessment only required for large practices or hospitals?
+Is a Security Risk Analysis only required for large practices or hospitals?

 No.